alemart/speedy-vision/README.md

 // A = [ 1  3 ]    B = [ 4  2 ]
 //     [ 2  4 ]        [ 3  1 ]
 //
-// We'll set C to be the sum A + B,
+// We'll set C to the sum A + B
-// that is, C = A + B
 //
 const matA = Speedy.Matrix(2, 2, [
     1, 2,